 Hear from visionary leaders who have made environmental action and a commitment to science lifelong callings.

-Explore the dynamic relationships between climate change and communities through exhibits, talks, and activities.
+Learn more about how climate change impacts society and our communities through a series of interactive climate-themed exhibits, talks, and activities.

-Engage with faith communities to explore connections among religion, spirituality, and climate change.
+Engage with people of faith to learn about their work at the intersections of religion, spirituality, and climate change.

 Previous CCx Business Speakers

 Hewlett Packard Enterprise

 Senior Technologist & Sustainability Strategist

 Global Head of Resilience and Sustainability

 VP of Sustainability